 Who can volunteer to be an active listener?

-Volunteers are often people who have known someone that has had cancer in the past or recovered from cancer themselves.
+Volunteers are often people who have known someone that has had cancer in the past or have recovered from cancer themselves.
 Many volunteers offer help because they can offer a service such as nutritional advice, mindfulness sessions, massage, art therapy.
 Some because they have free time, and they want to help others.
 Some because they would like to give back to the charity that helped them when they were going through treatment.

 What does the training involve?